|

 and yellow-black Galapagos corals, sea fans and

 sponges.
-Overnight on the Alta.
+Overnight on the Grace.

 Santa Cruz Island (986 sq. km.) is the second largest in the